khadesamrudhi/Admin_Dashboard/README.md

 You don’t have to use eject unless necessary.
 The default configuration is well-suited for most small-to-medium deployments.

-## Bonus Features
-- **Search Bar**: Added functionality to search users efficiently by name, email, or role.
-- **CRUD Operations**: Implemented intuitive forms and controls for adding, editing, and deleting user information seamlessly.

 ## Getting Started